sourcegraph/about/company/team/index.md

 - Distribution / Software Engineer
 - Phoenix, AZ, USA 🇺🇸
 - [stephen@sourcegraph.com](mailto:stephen@sourcegraph.com), [@slimsag](https://twitter.com/slimsag), [LinkedIn](https://www.linkedin.com/in/slimsag)
 - Stephen enjoys spending time with his numerous kittos in his Phoenix home while solving some of the most critical and technically challenging issues he can get his hands on.
 Rapid iteration, working directly with some of our biggest customers, and relentlessly advocating for users to find solutions is what he thrives on.
-Prior to Sourcegraph, he worked 3 years full-time on an open-source game engine in Go.
+Prior to Sourcegraph, he worked 3 years full-time on an open source game engine in Go.

 ## Ryan Slade